Last Updated on 9 March, 2021 by Veronica

 Wick

-We stopped at Wick, a town that is quite close to John O’Groats, we were looking for a place to have breakfast, a good Highland Scottish breakfast, which comes great after sleeping at 5 degrees in a tent.
+We stopped at Wick, a town near John O’Groats; we were looking for a place to have breakfast, a good Highland Scottish breakfast, which comes great after sleeping at 5 degrees in a tent.

-We asked a sweeper who was working and he recommended a pub that is next to the river called Alexander Bain.
-We had breakfast for the two of us for 8.80 pounds in total, two full Scottish breakfasts!
+We asked a sweeper who was working and recommended a pub next to the river called Alexander Bain.
+So we had breakfast for the two of us for 8.80 pounds in total, two full Scottish breakfasts!
 The best recommendation ever!

-Already with the renewed energies we went to Sinclair Castle.
+Already with renewed energies, we went to Sinclair Castle.
 The ruins of this castle are located on the edge of a cliff.
 To get to it, you have to walk at most 5 minutes.
 There is also a small lighthouse, but it has restricted access.

 Hill O’Many Stane

-We continue to Hill O’Many Stanes.
-Which is a hill with lots of small Neolithic menhirs.
+We continue to Hill O’Many Stanes, a hill with many small Neolithic menhirs.

 “Broch” Carn Liath and Dunrobin Castle